 Rare or scarce (often called better dated) coins are coins that have value above just their metal content which gives them a few benefits that bullion coins do not offer, here are the three most popular:

 Rare gold coins offer the advantage of increased profit potential over gold bullion coins and bars due to their quality and scarcity.
 Whereas literally millions of new gold bullion coins and bars are minted and manufactured each year, no one is making any new rare coins!
 The most common rare gold coins have surviving populations in the thousands, as opposed to the tens of millions of gold bullion coins which exist on the market.

 Rare gold coins also offer enhanced protection against government restrictions on private gold ownership.
 In 1933, the President put forth an executive order to confiscate privately owned gold and outlaw the private ownership of gold.
-However, the order specifically exempted numismatic rare coins from confiscation.
+However, the order specifically exempted rare coins from confiscation.

 Many who value their privacy also acquire US rare coins due to their status as a collectible that allows purchase and sale of them without 1099-B reporting to the IRS by the coin broker/dealer.
 These transactions are confidential.

 During the last gold confiscation in 1933 under Franklin D. Roosevelt, gold bullion was confiscated by the federal government but rare coins were not.
 As collectibles, rare gold coins do not fall within the provisions allowing confiscation and in fact are specifically exempted by language in the executive order (click here to read the executive order).
-Many experts believe that future confiscation of gold bullion is a likely possibility, and that rare or numismatic coins will be again excluded.
+Many experts believe that future confiscation of gold bullion is a likely possibility, and that rare or unusual coins will be again excluded.